Cassie Ventura reaches settlement in lawsuit alleging abuse, rape by ex-boyfriend Sean "Diddy" Combs

 The suit leveled multiple allegations against Combs, including that he raped Ventura in her home after she tried to leave him, that he "often punched, beat, kicked and stomped on Ms. Ventura, resulting in bruises, burst lips, black eyes and bleeding," and that in 2012 he blew up rapper Kid Cudi's car after finding out he was romantically interested in Ventura.

-Combs denied the allegations, and an attorney for the rapper said Ventura attempted to blackmail him for $30 million.
+In a statement Thursday, Brafman denied the allegations on behalf of Combs, claiming that that Ventura attempted to blackmail him for $30 million.

-"Mr. Combs vehemently denies these offensive and outrageous allegations," Combs' lawyer, Ben Brafman said in a statement to CBS News Thursday.
+"Mr. Combs vehemently denies these offensive and outrageous allegations," Brafman said in a statement to CBS News.
 "For the past 6 months, Mr. Combs has been subjected to Ms. Ventura's persistent demand of $30 million, under the threat of writing a damaging book about their relationship, which was unequivocally rejected as blatant blackmail."

+In response to Brafman's claim, an attorney for Ventura countered that it was Combs who offered her "eight-figures to silence her and prevent the filing of this lawsuit."

+"It's advantageous for both sides to reach a quick settlement," said Jessica Levinson, a CBS News legal contributor and Loyola Law School professor.
+"For Sean Combs, he doesn't want this to drag out, he doesn't want us to keep talking about the allegations against him."

 for more features.